-The central idea in the poem, ‘On a Drop of Dew’ by Andrew Marvell, is that the human soul comes into this world from heaven and that it is anxious to go back there as soon as possible.
+In ‘On a Drop of Dew’ by Andrew Marvell, the central idea is that the human soul comes into this world from heaven and that it is anxious to go back there as soon as possible.
 The two opening stanzas describe a dew-drop as it lies, trembling, on a rose-petal.
 The dew-drop is scornful of the flower on which it lies and keeps gazing at the sky from where it came.
-It feels restless all the time till the sun takes pity on it and arranges for its flight back to heaven (through the process of evaporation).
+It feels restless all the time until the sun takes pity on it and arranges for its flight back to heaven through the process of evaporation.

 The soul is still in love with heavenly things and is always in a state of readiness to fly back to heaven.
 In this respect, the soul is like Manna, the heavenly food, which appeared on the earth in a frozen shape and which, after the Israelite had consumed as much of it as they needed, evaporated and went back to the heaven from where it had come.